 The different Vespa services that run on nodes will mostly communicate with each other via the network.
 This means that all nodes must have an IP address and have network connectivity to all other nodes.
 Both IPv4 and IPv6 protocols are supported.
 Note that the same framework is used even when running the entire Vespa stack on a single node.

-Note that it is a requirement that the host name (configured in
+Note that it is a requirement that the host name,

 can be used to look up the IP address of the node.

-The configuration server use this host name to construct URLs
+The configuration server use this host name to create URLs